ProdigySim/l4d2_structs/README.md

 In IDA, go to File -> Load File -> Parse C Header File or hit Ctrl+F9.

 Then, select l4d2_linux.h or l4d2_windows.h depending on which platform's server binary you are reading.

+LuxLuma fork:

+Windows offsets have not been maintained at all they are all likely wrong

+Credits:
+silvershot fixing errors that would happen from main repo.